-Entitlement; The Past Is Never Dead and Buried (Tylenol Room), 2008 - 2011
+Entitlement; The Past Is Never Dead and Buried (Tylenol Room)

-aspirin, velvet, wood
+aspirin, quilting thread, velvet, wood

 dimensions variable

 Entitlement; The Past Is Never Dead and Buried (Tylenol Room) is comprised of garlands of individually strung and knotted white pills, like a traditional pearl necklace.
-Over 550,000 aspirin went into the creation of this piece, which is architecturally defined by five 8 foot x 8 foot panels, a canopied ceiling, white chaise lounge chair, and additional garlands configured to accommodate space.
+Over 550,000 aspirin went into the creation of this piece, which is architecturally defined by five 8 foot x 8 foot panels, a canopied ceiling, white chaise lounge chair, and the option for additional garlands configured to accommodate space.

 Exhibition record: